radavis/weeks-left/README.md

 * modal/sidebar for birthdate and expected lifetime
   - add input fields to index.html for birthdate and expected lifetime
   - call `weeksLeft()` with values from form
-* set birthdate, expectedLifetimeInDays to `localStorage` on input field exit event
+  - set birthdate, expectedLifetimeInDays to URL on form submission
-* retrieve birthdate, expectedLifetimeInDays from `localStorage` on `DOMContentLoaded` event
+  - retrieve birthdate, expectedLifetimeInDays from URL on `DOMContentLoaded` event

 ## what are the ideas that arise when creating this?